Batman: Bruce Wayne

 Batman's secret identity is Bruce Wayne, a wealthy American industrialist.
 As a child, Bruce witnessed the murder of his parents, Dr. Thomas Wayne and Martha Wayne, which ultimately led him to craft the Batman persona and seek justice against criminals.
 He resides on the outskirts of Gotham City in his personal residence, Wayne Manor.
 Wayne averts suspicion by acting the part of a superficial playboy idly living off his family's fortune and the profits of Wayne Enterprises, his inherited conglomerate.
 He supports philanthropic causes through his nonprofit Wayne Foundation, which in part addresses social issues encouraging crime as well as assisting victims of it, but is more widely known as a celebrity socialite.
-In public, he frequently appears in the company of high-status women, which encourages tabloid gossip while feigning near-drunkenness with consuming large quantities of disguised ginger ale since Wayne is actually a strict teetotaler to maintain his physical and mental prowess.
+In public, he frequently appears in the company of high-status women, which encourages tabloid gossip.
+He feigns near-drunkenness by consuming large quantities of disguised ginger ale, though he is a teetotalor to maintain his physical and mental prowess.
 Although Bruce Wayne leads an active romantic life, his vigilante activities as Batman account for most of his time.
+While Bruce Wayne is never depicted as being especially religious, he is ethnically Jewish on his mother's side; his maternal cousin Batwoman (Kate Kane) is practising.
+His father, Thomas, raised Bruce as a Christian, but as an adult he doesn't follow any religion.

 Various modern stories have portrayed the extravagant, playboy image of Bruce Wayne as a facade.
 This is in contrast to the Post-Crisis Superman, whose Clark Kent persona is the true identity, while the Superman persona is the facade.
 In Batman Unmasked, a television documentary about the psychology of the character, behavioral scientist Benjamin Karney notes that Batman's personality is driven by Bruce Wayne's inherent humanity; that "Batman, for all its benefits and for all of the time Bruce Wayne devotes to it, is ultimately a tool for Bruce Wayne's efforts to make the world better".
 Bruce Wayne's principles include the desire to prevent future harm and a vow not to kill.
-Bruce Wayne believes that our actions define us, we fail for a reason and anything is possible.
+Bruce Wayne believes that our actions define us, we fail for a reason, and anything is possible.

 Writers of Batman and Superman stories have often compared and contrasted the two.
 Interpretations vary depending on the writer, the story, and the timing.
 Grant Morrison notes that both heroes "believe in the same kind of things" despite the day/night contrast their heroic roles display.
 Morrison notes an equally stark contrast in their real identities.
 Bruce Wayne and Clark Kent belong to different social classes: "Bruce has a butler, Clark has a boss."
 T. James Musler's book Unleashing the Superhero in Us All explores the extent to which Bruce Wayne's vast personal wealth is important in his life story, and the crucial role it plays in his efforts as Batman.